foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab7.rst

 Communication
 -------------
 Read the data of Battery services in BLE browser APP.
-Check whether the data decrease gradually.
+Check whether the data decreases gradually.

 |figure4|

-Write data to in BLE browser APP.
-Check the received data in BLE browser APP.
+Write data in BLE browser APP.
+Check the received data in PC serial terminal.

 |figure5|